logikum/md-web-site/contents/en/comedies/the-merchant-of-venice.md

 returned safely.
 With the exception of Shylock, all celebrate a happy ending to the affair.

-#### Characters
+>   #### Characters

-The DUKE OF VENICE.

-The PRINCE OF MOROCCO, suitors to Portia.
+>   The Duke of Venice
+    The Prince of Morocco, _suitors to Portia_

-The PRINCE OF ARRAGON
+    The PRINCE OF Arragon

-ANTONIO, a merchant of Venice.
+    Antonio, _a merchant of Venice_

-BASSANIO, his friend, suitor likewise to Portia.
+    Bassanio, _his friend, suitor likewise to Portia_

-SALANIO,
-SALARINO,
+    Salanio,
+    Salarino,
-GRATIANO, friends to Antonio and Bassanio.
+    Gratiano, _friends to Antonio and Bassanio_

-SALERIO
+    Salerio

-LORENZO, in love with Jessica.
+    Lorenzo, _in love with Jessica_

-SHYLOCK, a rich Jew.
+    Shylock, _a rich Jew_

-TUBAL, a Jew, his friend.
+    Tubal, _a Jew, his friend_

-LAUNCELOT GOBBO, the clown, servant to SHYLOCK.
+    Launcelot Gobbo, _the clown, servant to Shylock_

-OLD GOBBO, father to Launcelot.

-LEONARDO, servant to BASSANIO.

-BALTHASAR,
-STEPHANO, servants to PORTIA.

-PORTIA, a rich heiress.

-NERISSA, her waiting-maid.

-JESSICA, daughter to SHYLOCK.
+    Old Gobbo, _father to Launcelot_
+    Leonardo, _servant to Bassanio_
+    Balthasar,
+    Stephano, _servants to Portia_
+    Portia, _a rich heiress_
+    Nerissa, _her waiting-maid_
+    Jessica, _daughter to Shylock_

-Magnificoes of Venice, officers of the Court of Justice, gaoler, servants to Portia, and other attendants.
+>   _Magnificoes of Venice, officers of the Court of Justice,
+    gaoler, servants to Portia, and other attendants._